 I was almost 29 when I met him, and in six months we were married and pregnant.
-My biological clock must have lowered my IQ temporarily for me to have been willing to deal with that kind of person, someone who was everything I hated in a man, just so I could benefit from his sperm.
-It wasn't until my daughter was born and I was handed her tiny body, with her big blue eyes - my eyes - staring up at me expectantly, that I realised this was a huge mistake.
+My biological clock must have lowered my IQ temporarily for me to have been willing to deal with someone who was everything I hated in a man, iust so I could benefit from his sperm.
+It wasn't until my daughter was born and I was handed her, with her big blue eyes - my eyes - staring up at me expectantly, that I realised this was a huge mistake.

 He didn't want to give up anything.
-While I was in the hospital after giving birth, I had to call and tell him to come to see his child because he was too busy playing video games.
-There were many times when I woke up at six o'clock in the morning and he was nowhere to be found because he was out with his friends.
-And this continued for a long time.
+While I was in the hospital after giving birth.
+I had to call and tell him to come to see his child because he was too busy playing video games.
+There were many times when

+I woke up at six o'clock in the morning and he was nowhere to be found because he was out with his friends.
+This continued for a long time.
 After I left him, he started demanding that my new husband adopt her so he wouldn't have to pay child support.
 We eventually did, just so she wouldn't have to spend time with him.
 He was able to walk away relatively unscathed - people aren't judging him.

 I had to accept that it was a mistake I made - it was never her fault that I didn't enjoy the job of raising her.
 Sometimes it was sadness, sometimes it was guilt and sometimes it was just being overwhelmed and resentful of my ex-husband's ability to walk away.
-All these little negative things over and over again that I am sure everybody feels, but at the same time not everybody hates that job.
+All these little negative things that I am sure everybody feels, but at the same time not everybody hates that job.
 Some people were just meant to be parents and I don't think I was one of them.

 You stop doing things for yourself because you have to focus on taking care of the baby and you have to work.
-There is really no time left after that, so everything that is not immediately important just gets pushed to the side until you realise that you are doing nothing for yourself any more.
+So everything that is not immediately important just gets pushed to the side until you realise that you are doing nothing for yourself any more.

-The question "Would you become a mother again knowing what you know today?" seems like it's an easy yes-or-no thing, and I've answered no in the past without really thinking about it in any depth.
-But I cannot just go back in time and remember that I hated the role of parent and forget the child I had, or the things I've done that couldn't have happened without that child in my life.
+The question "Would you become a mother again knowing what you know today?" seems like it's an easy yes-or-no thing, and

+I've answered no in the past without really thinking about it.
+But I cannot just go back in time and remember that I hated the role of parent and forget the child I had, or the things I've done that couldn't have happened without that child.